 Artificial intelligence (AI) is one of the hottest buzzwords in legal technology today, but many people still don’t fully understand what it is and how it can impact their day-to-day legal work.

-According to Brookings Institution, artificial intelligence generally refers to “machines that respond to stimulation consistent with traditional responses from humans, given the human capacity for contemplation, judgment, and intention.”
+According to Brookings Institution, AI generally refers to “machines that respond to stimulation consistent with traditional responses from humans, given the human capacity for contemplation, judgment, and intention.”
 In other words, artificial intelligence is technology capable of making decisions that generally require a human level of expertise.
 It helps people anticipate problems or deal with issues as they come up.
-(For example, here’s how artificial intelligence greatly improves contract review.)
+(For example, here’s how AI greatly improves contract review.)

-Recently, we sat down with Onit’s Vice President of Product Management, technology expert and patent holder Eric Robertson to cover the ins and outs of artificial intelligence in more detail.
+In this blog post and podcast (see below), we cover the ins and outs of AI in more detail.
 In this first installment of our new blog series, we’ll discuss what it is and its three main hallmarks.

 What Is Artificial Intelligence?